Jim Robson: Memorable calls

 Babych, long shot.
 Potvin has trouble with it.
 Adams shoots, SCORES!
 Greg Adams!
 Greg Adams!
 Adams gets the winner fourteen seconds into the second overtime!
 The Vancouver Canucks are going to the Stanley Cup Final!

-— The double overtime goal that advanced his team, the Vancouver Canucks to the 1994 Stanley Cup Finals.
+— The double overtime goal that advanced his team, the Vancouver Canucks to the 1994 Stanley Cup Final.

 He'll play, you know he'll play.
 He'll play on crutches.
 He will play, and he'll play on Tuesday night at Madison Square Garden; the game is over!

-— The call as the final seconds ticked off the clock of Game 6 in the 1994 Stanley Cup Finals.
+— The call as the final seconds ticked off the clock of Game 6 in the 1994 Stanley Cup Final.
 He was referring to Trevor Linden, who was very bloody after taking a high stick, which led to one of the most famous photos in Vancouver Canucks history, of Linden hugging Canucks goaltender Kirk McLean, with blood on Linden's jersey.

+Later life and death

+Robson died at a care home in Vancouver, on February 9, 2026, at the age of 91.
+He was undergoing treatment for cancer at the time of his death.